 If You Have Second Thoughts, Cancel

-Since the financial commitment of a club membership can be substantial, the District, Maryland, and Virginia have laws that provide for cooling-off periods.
-In Maryland and Virginia, you have three days after signing a contract to cancel and get your money back.
-In the District, you have 15 days, but you may have to pay up to five percent of the contract price, up to $25.
+Since the financial commitment of a club membership can be substantial, Washington state law provides for a cooling-off period of three days after signing a contract to cancel and get a refund.
 Cancel in writing by certified or registered mail.
-If you can persuade the club to give you a longer cooling-off period or trial period, do so.
+If you can persuade the club to give you a longer cooling-off or trial period, do so.